IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 ## Testing the authentication
 {: #facebook-auth-ios-testing}

-After the client SDK is initialized and Facebook Authentication Manager is registered, you can start making requests to your mobile backend.
+After the client SDK is initialized and Facebook Authentication Manager is registered, you can start making requests to your mobile back-end application.

 ### Before you begin
 {: #facebook-auth-ios-testing-before}

 You must be using the {{site.data.keyword.mobilefirstbp}} boilerplate and already have a resource protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.
 If you need to set up a `/protected` endpoint, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).

-1. Try to send a request to protected endpoint of your newly created mobile backend in your browser.
+1. Try to send a request to protected endpoint of your newly created mobile back-end application in your browser.
 Open the following URL: `{applicationRoute}/protected`.
 For example: `http://my-mobile-backend.mybluemix.net/protected`
-<br/>The `/protected` endpoint of a mobile backend that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
+<br/>The `/protected` endpoint of a mobile back-end application that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
 An `Unauthorized` message is returned in your browser.
 This message is returned because this endpoint can be accessed only by mobile applications that are instrumented with {{site.data.keyword.amashort}} client SDK.

 1. Use your iOS application to make a request to the same endpoint.